Undistraction/cssapi/README.md

 }
 ```

+The following has happend:

-As you can see, all values have been converted to rems.
+- all values have been converted to rems.
 Our font stack has been rendered, `baseline` has rendered both a `font-size` based on the scale we defined and a `line-height` based on the value we configured for `baseline`.

-Our padding has been rendered using the `rhythm` values we defined, and we wanted the amount of padding to double at our `mediumUp` breakpoint.
-However, because we defined a different value for `rhythm` in our scope for that breakpoint, it will double _that_ value.
+- Our padding, which we described in rhtyhm units has been rendered using the `rhythm` values we defined.
+We wanted the amount of padding to double at our `mediumUp` breakpoin and because we defined a different `rhythm` value in our scope for that breakpoint, it will double _that_ value.

-`font-size` has been rendered using the scale we defined, however crucially, we tagged it using `scope`.
+- `font-size` has been rendered using the scale we defined, however crucially, we tagged it using `scope`.
 This tells the library that it should use the values you have supplied for scopes to automatically generate queries for each breakpoint.
 This means you can set a single value and be sure it will be rendered across all your breakpoints _using the value appropriate for that breakpoint_.
+Rendering is clever enough to only render the minimum breakpoints necessary to achieve your intent.

 This is just the tip of the iceberg.
 Please work through the following documentation to better understand what this library allows you to do.